Morocco

 The picture was taken in 2000.

-Current Moroccon series since 1st February 2000.
+Current Moroccan series since 1st February 2000.

 The number at the right denotes the province or a prefecture within a province.